Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 2022-11-08   1123..
 commented privacy link from navbar and added Category link to dropdown Content Management. run the application again, its working and category link was working in dropdown.

+2022-11-08   1138..
+added icons in category from Font Awesome. and added javascript category.js in wwwroot/js then called @section to category.js script and run the project
+''''....   :) project is working

+2022-11-08   1215..
+applied code for edit, delete and new category work. added iaction result to controller and a view and modified/added data to it.